Table of Contents

 How Google’s Image Search Algorithm Actually Works

-Google’s image ranking algorithm evaluates images across five primary dimensions, each weighted differently depending on the search query:
+Google’s image ranking algorithm evaluates images across five primary dimensions, each weighted differently depending on the search query and user context:

 The visual content analysis has evolved dramatically with Google’s MUM (Multitask Unified Model) and newer BERT-based image understanding systems.
 These AI models can now identify products, assess image quality, detect edited backgrounds, understand spatial relationships, and even interpret emotional context like “cozy bedroom setting” or “professional office environment.”